From Struggles with Apraxia to Honors English Tanner Geng and His Success Story

 And maybe the only reason I did try something was because I wasn’t trying to help Tanner’s speech or motor skills or anything else at this point.
 Probably not but maybe.

-My son has had within the one year on NV surges across the board that are SO profound that every single person that meets him now that knew him just 18 months ago is SHOCKED.
-He quickly on NV developed a tremendous surge in complex language, independence and excellence in academics, grace and abilities in sports in basketball, football to the point if you didn’t know it was him you’d never know it was him on that field, quick reflexes, fully developed mature abstract sense of humor that he both understands if he hears it and knowledge in how to make others laugh in this area, passion for music, interest in current events and wanting to discuss them, tremendous growth from a stocky 5 foot 7 slightly overweight child who had been on a healthy organic diet but was that way regardless to a muscular SIX FOOT ONE 14 year old.
+My son has had within the one year surges across the board that are SO profound that every single person that meets him now that knew him just 18 months ago is SHOCKED.
+He quickly developed a tremendous surge in complex language, independence and excellence in academics, grace and abilities in sports in basketball, football to the point if you didn’t know it was him you’d never know it was him on that field, quick reflexes, fully developed mature abstract sense of humor that he both understands if he hears it and knowledge in how to make others laugh in this area, passion for music, interest in current events and wanting to discuss them, tremendous growth from a stocky 5 foot 7 slightly overweight child who had been on a healthy organic diet but was that way regardless to a muscular SIX FOOT ONE 14 year old.

 Tanner feels pain normally now -he’s not really thrilled about it –he said to me “wouldn’t you rather not feel pain all the way?”
 And I told him it was a warning system for his body -so pain is a good thing to feel normally -besides he did feel pain before -for stuff he shouldn’t feel pain about -like a pat on the head or a tickle etc. (for more documentation on ability to feel pain and normalization in this area read more here)